 These reports define the guidelines for Swiss security policy for the next five to ten years.
 The last such report was published in August 2016.
 As usual, the draft of the report was submitted to the cantons, parties and associations for consultation prior its approval by the Federal Council.
-The report is presented to Parliament for debate in the course of 2017 (not for formal approval as it is merely a policy document of the government).
+The report was presented to Parliament for debate in the course of 2017 (not for formal approval as it is merely a policy document of the government).
 The focus of the new report is on analysing Switzerland's security policy environment.
 This applies particularly to the deterioration of the relationship between the West and the Russian Federation, the accentuation of the Islamic terror threat, the challenges of the actual migration crisis, the undreamt extent of illegal activities in cyberspace and - as the greatest challenge - the possible combination and mutual reinforcement of various threats.
 The report lays out what strategy Switzerland wants to apply in the field of security policy, and what the various security instruments contribute and how they cooperate to prevent, repel and overcome the threats and dangers.

-The new Security Policy report confirms the planned reform of the Armed Forces that was initiated by the Report 2010 on the Armed Forces that was published alongside with the last Security Policy Report 2010.
+The new Security Policy report confirms the planned reform of the Armed Forces that was initiated by the Armed Forces Report 2010 that was published alongside with the last Security Policy Report 2010.
 Therein, the Federal Council proposed an adaption of the defence capability to the geostrategic threat level as well as the financial and demographic situation, allowing for a reduction in structure and strength.
 It concluded that Switzerland had to retain but a core military capacity and expertise to be able to repel a military aggression.
 Since a purely conventional military threat against Switzerland in the distant future cannot be ruled out completely, Switzerland will retain its core military capacity and military expertise to be capable of repelling such aggression.
 Subsequently, the Federal Council proposed to Parliament the concept of the future Armed Forces within the planning parameters of 100'000 armed forces personnel and an annual defence budget of 5 billion Swiss Francs.
-The ensuing modifications and along with them the adapted concept for the Armed Forces will enter into effect on 1 January 2018.
+The ensuing modifications of the Law on the Armed Forces were approved by parliament in early 2016.
+The legal modifications and along with them the adapted concept for the Armed Forces entered into force on 1 January 2018.